Research projects and strands

 It’s good to have side projects, either because of personal interest or for teaching purposes.
 My friend and collaborator Heike Alberts and I were speculating once on why European chocolate is so much better than American chocolate, and that has led to multiple papers/book chapters (along with more interest from strangers than any of my “serious” research):

 - “Constructing quality: The multinational histories of chocolate” with Heike Alberts in Geoforum

 - “The role of quality in chocolate consumption in North America and Europe” also with Heike Alberts, in The Economics of Chocolate

 Although I could include this second area under the mobilities heading, it’s less about infrastructure and more about personal experience.
-I took up running after I got tenure, and I’ve since run nine half-marathons, which got me thinking about the experience of road races (5Ks, half marathons, marathons, etc.) and why so many people travel great distances to do something they could do on their own block:
+I took up running after I got tenure, and I’ve since run sixteen half-marathons, which got me thinking about the experience of road races (5Ks, half marathons, marathons, etc.) and why so many people travel great distances to do something they could do on their own block:

 - “Running road races as transgressive event mobilities” in Social and Cultural Geography

 - “Time and space to run: The mobilities and immobilities of road races,” a chapter in Event Mobilities: Politics, Place, and Performance